precision-sustainable-ag/OpenCV_Competition2021/2_Data_Collection/DepthAI+RPi/Readme.md

 `python3 00_control_exp_ISO_mono.py`

-Use x, x, x and x to to increase/ decrease the exp_time and ISO respectively.
+Use i,o,k and l to to increase/ decrease the exp_time and ISO respectively.
 Once you are satisfied with the settings use the key s to save them.
 Press q to terminate the script.

 Next run:

 `python3 01_control_exp_ISO_rgb.py`

-Use x, x, x and x to to increase/ decrease the exp_time and ISO respectively.
+Use i,o,k and l to to increase/ decrease the exp_time and ISO respectively.
 Use , . to control focus manually.
 Use w to cycle between white balance modes.
 Once you are satisfied with the settings use the key s to save them.
 Press q to terminate the script.

 ### Collect rgb and depth images